mamin98/BookStoreApp/README.md

 ### Features

-It's an app allows users to search and purchase a book online based on title, author and subject. and the user can order their books online through credit card payment.
+It's an app allows users to search and purchase a book online based on title, author and subject.
 Using this Website the user can purchase a book online instead of going out to a book store and wasting time.

 The user can login using his account details or new customers can set up an account very quickly.